dbt-labs/dbt-labs-experimental-features/README.md

 Failure during expansion of view 'TEST_MV': SQL compilation error: Materialized View TEST_MV is invalid.
 ```

+## Lambda views
+This lab demonstrates a number of options for lambda views, as discussed in this [discourse article](https://discourse.getdbt.com/t/how-to-create-near-real-time-models-with-just-dbt-sql/1457/3).
+Additional details about the various approaches can be found in at [lambda-views/README.md](lambda-views/README.md).

+## Snapshot testing
+This lab demonstrates how to use snapshots to detect dbt model regressions, as discussed in this [discourse article](https://discourse.getdbt.com/t/build-snapshot-based-tests-to-detect-regressions-in-historic-data/1478).
+Additional details on how to test this code for yourself can be found at [snapshot-testing/README.md](snapshot-testing/README.md).

 ### Resources:
 - Learn more about dbt [in the docs](https://docs.getdbt.com/docs/introduction)